smart-facility/cognicity-rem-server/schema/README-creating-passwords.txt

-To create user passwords, run the following script in a local node console:
+To create user passwords, run the following script in a local node console from the root of this project:

 var NodePbkdf2 = require("node-pbkdf2")
 var hasher = new NodePbkdf2({ iterations: 10000, saltLength: 12, derivedKeyLength: 30 });